Archangel Gabriel

 Readers looking for Gabriel are usually not asking for the same thing as readers looking for Michael.
 They want to understand messages, annunciation, interpretation, and the tension of receiving a call before they fully understand it.

-That is why a strong Gabriel page has to stay with revelation and response.
-If it drifts into generic protection or healing language, the route stops answering the question that brought the reader there.
+That is why a strong Gabriel reading needs to stay with revelation and response.
+If it drifts into generic protection or healing language, the guide stops answering the question that brought the reader there.

 • Gabriel is directly named in scripture.
-The page should say where, not hide behind generic archangel language.
+The reading can say where, not hide behind generic archangel language.

 • Annunciation is central.
 A Gabriel article without Luke's annunciation scenes is missing its most influential Christian layer.